knkhere/searchify/README.md

 # searchify
-Smart Document Processing Application using OCR, NLP and Smart Q&amp;A using Stanford NLTK.
+Smart Document Processing Application using OCR, NLP and Smart Q&amp;A using Tesseract OCR and Stanford NLTK.